Take care, brethren, that there not be in any one of you an evil, unbelieving heart that falls away from the living God.Hebrews 3:12(NASB)

 Having been redeemed by grace through their faith, they started to doubt God's Word and disobey Him.
 They started to murmur and mistrust God's Word, and because of unbelief, lived a defeated life.
 They had been redeemed from Egypt, but unbelief prevented them from gaining their reward.
 Evil unbelief stopped them from living a triumphant life in a land of promise, where every enemy would be routed by the power of God.

-Just as Israel were saved from Egypt, so we are saved from the slave-market of sin, but are warned to take care - not follow in the footsteps of those who started to murmur against God and fell from grace.
-For the rest of their lives, that first generation of Israelites had an evil heart of unbelief.
-Having been brought out from Egyptian bondage, they spent the rest of their lives in failure.
+Just as Israel were saved from Egypt, so we are saved from the slave-market of sin, but are warned to take care and not follow in the footsteps of those who, after being freed from Egyptian bondage, started to murmur against God and fell from grace, living the rest of their lives in failure.
 Redeemed but defeated.

 God promised to give them a land flowing with milk and honey.
 He vowed to fight for them and defeat every evil enemy, but unbelief resulted in a defeated life that dishonoured the Lord - until they were buried in the desert sand.
-And we are warned to, "take care, brethren, that there is not in any one of US an evil, unbelieving heart that falls away from the living God."
+And we are warned: "Take care, brethren, that there is not in any one of US an evil, unbelieving heart that falls away from the living God."

 Christians in this dispensation can just as easily fall from grace.
 Saved but defeated.
 Lack of trust caused God's chosen people to fall from grace and be disciplined by the Lord.
 Lack of faith caused them to become apostate.
 Doubting God's Word resulted in a rebellious generation, with a tarnished testimony that did not fulfil their mission and brought dishonour to their Redeemer Who brought them out of slavery.
 And we are warned not to have the same unbelieving heart that falls away from God.